phillipadsmith/everycandidate.org/_posts/2014-10-14-running-close-to-home.md

 “I live downtown in a condo, but don't feel connected to that area”, said Ai.
 He grew up in North York's [Ward 24](/toronto-ward/willowdale-24/), where he is a candidate.
 He doesn't foresee a problem closing the more than 12 kilometre distance.

 “I would be a five-minute walk from city hall, and I would visit the ward as often as possible.
 It is only a 25-minute drive away, if the DVP is empty,” Ai added.
-"When is the DVP empty?" would have been a wonderful follow-up question says an Every Candidate volunteer copy editor.

 The candidate who is running the farthest from home is [Amarjeet Chhabra](http://everycandidate.org/toronto-city-council/amarjeet-chhabra-2144/), who lives downtown but is vying for a seat in Scarborough's [Ward 44](http://everycandidate.org/toronto-ward/scarborough-east-44/), over 19 kilometres away, further than the distance between the lake shore and the northern city limits.
-Home is where the heart is?

 Not all cities in Ontario operate in the same manner as Toronto.
 The City of Markham, for example, elects not only a mayor and a councillor to represent each of the city's eight wards, but also elects four regional councillors to serve the city as a whole.